fstarred/arcade-hacks/ffight/README.md

 ![Rolento&Sodom](https://github.com/user-attachments/assets/53173356-4862-451a-8aac-3b18ed7cfeb9)

 We can enjoy Rolento & Sodom with 2P mode.
-On palette chapter we see how we can fix Rolento's palette
+We'll see later how to fix Rolento's colors on Palette chapter

 ### Abigail